yuchuncheng521/COMP90018_T01-03-04-Project-Groups/README.md

 - Bottom navigation between the 3 main screens, Material 3 theming with a soft/neutral palette (per the project plan's UI Appeal guidelines).

-## ⚠️ Backend note

-This base code stubs the backend with **Firebase Auth + Firestore**, since that's what was asked for.
-Your submitted project plan (`Mobile Computing.pdf`) actually specifies **Supabase** (Supabase Auth + Supabase Realtime + Postgres) for Connectivity and Technical Depth.
-If you want the grading criteria to line up with what you build, swap `AuthRepository` / `GroupsRepository` / `ActivitiesRepository` in `data/` for Supabase's Kotlin client (`io.github.jan-tennert.supabase`) — the ViewModels and UI don't need to change, since they only depend on the repository's public functions.

 ## Project structure